ryanburgess/engineer-manager/README.md

  * [CTO Insights with Tosho Trajanov](https://insights.toshotrajanov.com/) - Weekly reading on software engineering & technical leadership.
  * [Fellow TLDR newsletter](https://fellow.app/newsletter/) - Helpful leadership tips in a regular newsletter.
  * [Level Up](https://levelup.patkua.com/) - A curated newsletter for leaders in tech.
+ * [Lessons in Engineering Leadership](https://www.engineeringleadership.xyz/) - I started this newsletter to share with you what I know, but more importantly to give you an inside view into what I’m learning, where I’m struggling, and to show you a real view of engineering leadership.

 ## Communities
  * [Rands Leadership Slack](https://randsinrepose.com/welcome-to-rands-leadership-slack) - Created by Michael Lopp, the Rands Leadership Slack exists to help longtime, new, and aspiring leaders to learn through conversation and sharing of ideas.